Archynetys Live news trend intelligence

 The brief

-The Israeli government has approved a landmark proposal to formally recognize the Armenian deaths during World War I as a genocide.
-The decision was reached via a unanimous vote.
+The Israeli government has approved a landmark proposal to formally recognize the Armenian genocide.
+According to coverage from AP News, CBS News, and Euronews, the move specifically addresses deaths that occurred during World War I.

 Quick answers